Text that reads 'odd embers writing contest' with a smiling cartoon ember character on the right.

 At Odd Embers, we’re out to change that and help you become the best writer you can.

-All stories are read by at least two judges, and scored according to this rubric.
-After each contest, you’ll receive a copy of this rubric, along with a short note explaining your scores.
+All stories are read by at least two judges, and scored according to this rubric, which determines our longlist.
+After each contest, you’ll receive a copy of your scores on this rubric, along with your feedback.

 Do you allow AI submissions?